-If you use this feature, you might want to run it either before or after you complete your trace, because this report is extensive and takes time to run.
+If you use this feature, you may want to run it either before or after you complete your trace, because this report is extensive and takes time to run.

-Playing back display and printer data stream trace
+Playback display and printer data stream trace

-You can use Rumba Trace to record the AS/400 or mainframe display and printer data streams.
-You can then analyze and change the data, as well as add rules of behavior on key actions and change labels.
+You can use Rumba Trace Console to record the AS/400 or Mainframe Display and Printer Data Streams, and then analyze and change this data, including adding rules of behavior on key actions and changing labels.
 This feature is especially useful for troubleshooting problems, or when you need to create a demonstration host for training or marketing purposes.